← Back to home

 Both.
 That's the paradox.

-If you stay in the flatline zone, accepting AI's first answer, never pushing beyond what it hands you, then you're being rescued, not amplified.
+If you stay below the flatline, accepting AI's first answer, never pushing beyond what it hands you, then you're being rescued, not amplified.
 Your skills may atrophy.
 You become a shell.

 If you operate above the flatline, using AI as a sparring partner, iterating on its suggestions, bringing domain expertise and architectural judgment, then you're being exponentially amplified.
 You become more capable than you could be alone.